Scrooge! (Abbreviated Version)

 FEBRUARY 20 – MARCH 7

 Meet the Bible Belt kin of Bud Turpin.
 They’ve got a funeral to plan and between the feuds, marital flings, and Macaroni and Ham Loaf Surprise, it may escalate into a multiple-coffin memorial service.
-By the time the Turpins sort through the hangovers, money problems, and headstone engraving options, they’ve learned that coping with life’s losses can turn out to be drop-dead funny.
+They learn that coping with life’s losses can turn out to be drop-dead funny.

 “A Time To Kill” — The Backstory